taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 ### Create and destroy a Runtime Instance

-To work with Taichi, you first create an runtime instance.
-You SHOULD only create a single runtime per thread.
-Currently we don't officially claim that multiple runtime instances can coexist in a process, please feel free to [report issues](https://github.com/taichi-dev/taichi/issues) if you encountered any problem with such usage.
+You *must* create a runtime instance before working with Taichi, and *only* one runtime per thread.
+Currently we do not officially claim that multiple runtime instances can coexist in a process, but please feel free to [file an issue with us](https://github.com/taichi-dev/taichi/issues) if you run into any problem with runtime instance coexistence.

 ```cpp
 TiRuntime runtime = ti_create_runtime(TI_ARCH_VULKAN);